ADD CONDITION

 Patient Counseling

 It is important to emphasize to patients the necessity of adhering to the recommended dosage and not exceeding it while using this product.
-Furthermore, healthcare providers should encourage patients to consult a doctor before using the product if they have a persistent or chronic cough, such as that associated with smoking, asthma, or emphysema, or if their cough is accompanied by excessive phlegm (mucus).
+Furthermore, healthcare providers should encourage patients to consult a doctor before use if they have a persistent or chronic cough, such as that associated with smoking, asthma, or emphysema, or if their cough is accompanied by excessive phlegm (mucus).

 Storage and Handling